 SESLOC provides several methods to reduce the risk of fraud.
 Below are addtional steps you can take to keep from becoming a victim.

-- Receive Statements and Bills Electronically.
-Mailed documents containing private information can put you at risk.
-The highest risk occurs from January to March when annual statements and tax documents are arriving.
+Receive Statements and Bills Electronically.
+Mailed documents can put you at risk.
+Statistics show that highest risk occurs from January to March when annual statements and tax documents are arriving.

-- Stop Telemarketers.
+Stop Telemarketers.
 Place your name on the "Do Not Call" registry, managed by the Federal Trade Commission.
-This can be especially useful for family members who may be easily duped.
+This is especially useful for family members who may be easily duped.

-- Protect Paper Documents.
+Protect Paper Documents.
 Shred confidential documents, receipts, and credit offers before discarding.
-Never leave your checkbook or other confidential information, such as applications or statements, in an unlocked desk or cabinet.
+Never leave your checkbook or confidential information, such statements, in an unlocked desk or cabinet.

 Protect Yourself Online and on the Telephone.
 Download updates; install antivirus and antispyware programs on your computer; never provide confidential information in an email; never provide personal information over the telephone unless you initiated the call to someone you know and trust.

 Use a Secure Mailbox.
 A locked mailbox protects mailed documents.